Arapahoe County Child Support Attorney

 In Colorado, child support is calculated using statutory guidelines set forth in C.R.S.
 14-10-115.
 The primary factors going into a child support calculation are the parents’ incomes, the number of parenting time overnights each parent spends with a child, day care costs, and the cost of monthly health insurance.

-Beyond the initial establishment of child support, the family law attorneys at Plog & Stein work to help our clients with other support issues, including:
+Beyond the initial establishment of child support, the family lawyers in Denver at Plog & Stein, P.C. work to help our clients with other support issues, including: